cyberphone/saturn/PSD2.md

 Since PSD2 APIs provide access to potentially sensitive data in arbitrary banks, a PSD2 service provider must authenticate itself as being a certified entity.
-This typically introduces a need for specific CAs (Certification Authorities) as well as centralized registries holding data about the PSD2 service providers.
-A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European level.
+This typically introduces a need for specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
+A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.

-Saturn, on the other hand do not require third party certification since *there is no third party to certify*.
+Saturn, on the other hand, do not depend on third party certification since *there is no third party to certify*.
-It does though mandate a payment-network-wide CA (Certification Authority) providing participating banks with "member" certificates.
-Equipped with such a certificate, a bank can with limited efforts enroll any number of payees (Merchants), alternatively rely on a *built-in*, highly scalable otsourced hosting option.
+It does though *mandate* a payment-network-wide CA (Certification Authority) providing participating banks with "member" certificates.
+Equipped with such a certificate, a bank can with limited efforts enroll any number of payees (Merchants), alternatively rely on a *built-in*, highly scalable outsourced hosting option.

 ### User Interface
 Since PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
-This introduces a *dependency* which card-based payment solutions do not have.
+However, this introduces a *dependency* which card-based payment solutions do not have.
 If you brought the current PSD2 API concept to the POS (Point of Sale) terminal, users would most likely have to *manually select* which *bank-specific* "wallet" to use.